dkharazi/blog/content/blog/nosql.md

 There is also a **greater range of relationships** offered by NoSQL databases, compared to relational databases.
 Most of these relationships are better suited for application developers.

 When choosing one NoSQL database over the other, a developer needs to recognize the distinctive set of requirements for his or her application.
-Some of these requirements will align with a key-value database, and other will align with a graph database.
+Some of these requirements will align with a key-value database, and others will align with a graph database.
 Generally, the type of application can guide the developer to a NoSQL database.
 For example, recommendation systems are better suited for graph databases, whereas session caching is better suited for key-value databases.

 Lastly, most NoSQL database offer some form of **materialized views**, which are supported in relational databases as *virtual tables*.
 They aren't handled the same way as views in relational databases, but they essentially achieve the same goal.
 In NoSQL databases, materialized views refer to precomputed and cached queries.
 These queries are typically assembled using a Map-Reduce or Spark job, since many of these NoSQL databases don't support a querying langauge.